16 Top-Rated Tourist Attractions in Sri Lanka

 3. Sri Lanka National Museum

-This large museum is also called the National Museum of Colombo, and it tells the fascinating story of the Sri Lankan people and their culture.
+This large museum, formerly called the National Museum of Colombo, tells the fascinating story of the Sri Lankan people and their culture.
 The museum collection includes various kinds of things, from artifacts to artwork along with jewelry, coins, money, arms, and crafts.

 The museum has multiple levels and showcases both cultural and natural exhibits.
 Everything is shown chronologically, starting with the island's prehistoric history.